panique/huge/README.md

 * database object, that is shared within all classes (dependency injection. no usage of bad bad bad ;) singleton. good thing!)
 * ...

+###COMING UP

+* changing the entire hash/salt process, using the new PHP 5.5 hashing/salting functions.
+To make those functions also available in PHP 5.3 and PHP 5.4, we use the PHP password compatibility library (one file, here: https://github.com/ircmaxell/password_compat/blob/master/lib/password.php).
+This will be a bigger process, and will introduce changes in the database field structure and the login class code.
+But, once this is done, we'll have a very clean, very secure, perfectly standard fitting password hashing backend, that will not need any changes anymore.
+Those hashing functions are build futureproof and come directly from the PHP core, so your passwords are encrypted in one of the best ways possible.

 ###HOW TO INSTALL

 * 1. create database "login" and table "users" via the sql statements or the .sql file in folder "_install"